 effect on Venus.

 - The Greenhouse Effect

-Sunlight is the primary source of heat for the atmosphere and
+Absorption of sunlight is the primary source of heat for the

-though these are only "trace gases" in Earth's atmosphere, they
+though these are only "trace gases" in Earth's atmosphere (for

 almost all of the infrared blocking of radiation from the